 ACCF is the acronym for the American Chestnut Cooperators’ Foundation, which is a network of land managers that share seeds and genetic material from still-existing stands of 100% pure American chestnut for breeding purposes.
 There are two other American chestnut recovery efforts.
 For more information about the different programs, read the American Chestnut Recovery Efforts section below.

-‘Lee’ strain is the reference code used by the ACCF to track performance of various seed lots.
-All progeny of our American chestnuts should be recorded as ACCF ‘Lee’ strain chestnuts, along with their generation.
-For example, if you buy our 3rd generation ACCF ‘Lee’ strain chestnuts and they survive to seed-bearing age and you plant their nuts to make new trees, they should be recorded as 4th generation, ACCF ‘Lee’ strain chestnuts.
+‘Lee’ strain is the reference code used to track performance of various seed lots.
+All progeny of our American chestnuts should be recorded as ‘Lee’ strain chestnuts, along with their generation.
+For example, if you buy our 3rd generation ‘Lee’ strain chestnuts and they survive to seed-bearing age and you plant their nuts to make new trees, they should be recorded as 4th generation, ‘Lee’ strain chestnuts.

 American Chestnut Recovery Efforts

 The American Chestnut Cooperators’ Foundation (ACCF) is dedicated to breeding 100% pure American chestnut strains from the many healthy stands and trees found throughout the region.
 Although less organized and far less well-funded than ACF, this program is real and producing good results.
 ArcheWild participates and is currently selling 3rd generation 100% pure American chestnuts, from the ‘Lee’ strain, to botanical gardens and restoration professionals on the East Coast.
 Trees from this strain get the blight, they all do, but the severity of the infection does not greatly disfigure the tree and generally does not kill the tree.
 This is the program that, if better organized, should be providing trees to the land managers everywhere.